samccauley/addon-hassiogooglebackup/README.md

 - how many of those files had alredy been backed up to your Google Drive and were therfore skipped this time
 - how many files the `doBackup` service actually backed up during this run
 - how many old files were purged (deleted) from the source location
+- how many old files were purged (deleted) from the target Google Drive folder.

 ### Sample JSON Response
 ```